spxp/spxp-specs/SpxpProfileSpec-V03.md

 }
 ```

-The connection package object must always be signed by the issuer.
-It is then encrypted according to [RFC 7516 “JSON
+The connection package must be signed by the issuer.
+It is then encrypted according to [RFC 7516 “JSON Web Encryption
-Web Encryption (JWE)”](https://tools.ietf.org/html/rfc7516) using the Elliptic Curve Diffie-Hellman Ephemeral Static key
+(JWE)”](https://tools.ietf.org/html/rfc7516) using the _ephemeral connection establishment key_.
+The only supported
-agreement on the X25519 curve and content encrypted with 256 bit AES in Galois/Counter Mode, identified by
-JWE as `"alg": "ECDH-ES", "enc": "A265GCM"`.
+encryption method is direct encryption with 256 bit AES in Galois/Counter Mode, identified as `"alg": "dir", "enc":
+"A265GCM"` by JWE.
+This requires a new random initialisation vector “iv” for each package.

+### 16.4 Preparing a Connection
+The initiator prepares the connection by sending the reader key and encrypted connection package to her or his own
+profile server using the *profile management endpoint*.
+This data is associated with the _connection establishment ID_.
+The server knows how this reader key fits into the key graph, but does not know anything about the peer profile this
+connection is prepared for.

 ### 16.4 Connect Message
 To initiate a connection, the client generates a JSON object with the following members: